Earth-folk Craft Mentorship

 In her outdoor workshop, she makes leather, tans furs, and carves wooden wares.
 Her craft work is driven by a wish to use often wasted materials and step out of the consumer cycle.
 Through her teaching she hopes to empower others to do the same.

-Shannon Daum (wild pottery)
+Shannon Daum (Wild Pottery)

 Im Shannon, I am a ceramics artist, community herbalist and birth doula.
 Over the last decade I have been experimenting with clay and have found myself obsessed with the wild clay harvesting and pit firing process.
 In attempting to deepen my understanding and relationship with our native biome; I learn something new every time I dig, fire, and finally get medicine to the mouth.
 There is a special sort of magic that happens when we fire this way and part of that alchemy comes from gathering together.

-Tyler Lavenburg (willow basketry)
+Tyler Lavenburg (Willow Basketry)

 Tyler and his family align their life with the cycles of the seasons and the bounty of the wild.
 They harvest and utilize as much as they can from the gardens and forests around them.
 He is a builder, arborist, gardener, father, husband, kitchen diva, and loves creating fun outdoor spaces for kids.